cortoproject/corto/README.md

 total: 3 objects
 :: $
 ```
-Now type 'Albert', followed by <return>.
+Now type 'Albert', followed by a return.
 You should see this:
 ```
 name:         ::Albert
 parent:       ::